A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem

 \subsection{Statistical Depth}

-Statistical depth is a nonparametric notion commonly used to rank multivariate data from a center outward \citep{zuo2000general,zhang2023fast}.
-A statistical depth function increases with the centrality of the observation, with values ranging between 0 and 1.
-After computing the statistical depth of all observations within a data set, it is natural in estimating means and covariances to retain the $h$ observations with the greatest depths. \cite{zhang2023fast} investigated the application of two representative depth notions, projection depth and $L_2$ depth \citep{zuo2000general}.
+Statistical depth is a nonparametric index commonly used to rank multivariate data from the center outward \citep{zuo2000general,zhang2023fast}.
+A statistical depth function increases with the centrality of an observation, taking values between 0 and 1.
+After computing the statistical depth of all observations within a dataset, it is natural in estimating means and covariances to retain the $h$ observations with the greatest depths. \cite{zhang2023fast} investigated the application of two representative depth variants, projection depth and $L_2$ depth \citep{zuo2000general}.
 Their experiments demonstrate that projection depth is more robust across different simulation settings.
-Projection depth has the added benefit of being affine invariant \citep{zuo2000general,trimming}.
-Therefore, we focus on projection depth to facilitate initialization of MCD.
+Additionally, projection depth offers the advantage of affine invariance \citep{zuo2000general,trimming}.
+For these reasons, we focus on projection depth to facilitate initialization of MCD.
 We again stress that projection depth is simply the Stahel-Donoho outlyingness index \citep{Stahell981breakdown,donoho1982breakdown} normalized to the range of [0,1].

 \begin{definition} The projection depth of a vector $x\in \Real^p$ with respect to a distribution $F$ is defined as